minima-global/minidocs/docs/runanode/archivenodes.md

 Archive nodes wishing to run as a service must be open to inbound connections on port 9001 (or the main custom Minima port you have chosen).

-## Starting an Archive Node
+## Starting an archive Node

-When you start an Archive node, you will start storing the archive data from that point onwards, therefore you can only re-sync coins for users that are created after this point.
+When you start an archive node, you will start storing the archive data from that point onwards, therefore you can only re-sync coins for users that are created after this point.

-It is possible to run an Archive node from the Genesis block if you either start your Archive node within 2 months of the Genesis block or by doing a chain re-sync for your Archive node off an Archive node that was started at Genesis.
+It is possible to run an archive node from the Genesis block if you either start your archive node within 2 months of the Genesis block or by doing a chain re-sync for your archive node off an archive node that was started at Genesis.

-### Manual Archive node (desktop)
+### Manual archive node (desktop)
-To start a Minima Archive node manually, you need to add the `-archive` parameter to the start up command.
+To start a Minima archive node manually, you need to add the `-archive` parameter to the start up command.

-If you have an existing node that you wish to change to an Archive node, you can `quit` your current node from the Terminal and restart the same node, adding in the archive parameter on the start up line.<br/> It is always a good idea to take a backup of your node before stopping it.
+If you have an existing node that you wish to change to an archive node, you can `quit` your current node from the Terminal and restart the same node, adding in the archive parameter on the start up line.<br/> It is always a good idea to take a backup of your node before stopping it.

 #### Examples